Who's Behind Listverse?

 3: Take Three

-4: Questions – You look at the person of your choice and ask them a question, they must answer your question with a question and it keeps going until someone screws up.
-Ex.
-What is going on?
-Why do you touch yourself?
+4: Questions: You look at the person of your choice and ask them a question, they must answer your question with a question and it keeps going until someone screws up.
+(Example: What’s going on?
+Why do you touch yourself?)
 You don’t have to question the person who questioned you either.
 Make sure to make eye contact.

 5: Give five drinks

-7: Thumbmaster – This person puts their thumb down on the table whenever they want and the last one to put theirs down drinks.
+7: Thumbmaster.
+This person puts their thumb down on the edge of the table whenever they want and the last one to put theirs down drinks.
 The thumbmaster can do this as many times as he wants until the next seven is picked.

-8: Categories – The first person gives a topic/category and in rotation, everyone else must give a kind.
-Ex: Toothpaste, Crest, Colgate, Mentadent, etc.
+8: Categories.
+The first person gives a topic/category and in rotation, everyone else must give a kind.
+(Example: Toothpaste: Crest, Colgate, etc.

-King: Waterfall – This can be extremely hard, depending on your group of drinkers.
+King: Waterfall!
+This can be extremely hard, depending on your group of drinkers.
 It goes in order first being the one who picked the card and so on.
-The first person drinks as much beer as they can continuously and the 2nd person can’t stop until they stop, the 3rd person can’t stop until the 2nd person and so on.
+The first person drinks as much beer as they can continuously and the second person can’t stop until they stop, the third person can’t stop until the second person and so on.
 If you have big drinkers at the beginning, it is really difficult.

 Play continues like this until all the cards have been played.
 After the first hand is when the fun really begins.
 There is a ranking system which is as follows: President, Vice-President, Secretary, Asshole.
 Whoever goes out first becomes the new President for the next game, the second person becomes the Vice-President, etc… For the following rounds, anyone who ranks higher then you can tell you to drink whenever they want to.